neclimdul/docker_php_dev/README.md

 Next you'll need to grab docker-compose https://docs.docker.com/compose/install/

-Next its as almost as easy as running `docker-compose -f docker-compose.yml` expect we'll need to tell it where to store and find some persistent files on your machine.
+Next its as almost as easy as running `docker-compose -f docker-compose.yml up` expect we'll need to tell it where to store and find some persistent files on your machine.
+You will need to provide some environment variables to the script to make it work though.

+And example script is provided in `start.sh` which sets some sane defaults on a Ubuntu operating system.

 ## Environment variables
 ### PHP_TAG